whage/thesis/README.md

-# My BSc thesis at Óbuda University - John von Neumann Facultiy of Informatics
+# My BSc thesis at Óbuda University - John von Neumann Faculty of Informatics

 # Format
 ... some notes about markdown, pandoc, bib, etc...